 - Offer transparency of your suppliers.
 This can be as simple as naming the specific farms where you sourced your produce.

 - Make this information easy to find on your food truck website.
-The easier it is for consumers to find out what they are being served, the easier it is to build trust in the products you sell.
+Make it easier for consumers to find out what they are being served.
+This will make it easier it is to build trust in the products you sell.

 - List every ingredient coming off your truck.
 This practice is most appreciated by those looking for triggers of common allergens and animal product based diets.